-Total Hip Replacement: Your Guide to Preparation and Recovery
+Total Knee Replacement: Your Guide to Preparation and Recovery

 Thank you for choosing Presbyterian for your joint replacement.
-You are the most important part of your surgical team.

-You are in control of your recovery.
-We will support you with information and instructions that will help you have the best possible outcome.
+You are the most important part of your surgical team and your recovery depends on you.
+It is our goal to give you instructions that will help you have the best possible outcome.